Esther the Elephant

 How to indent the eyes

-Note: The video above shows a fox, but the technique is the same for all of my patterns.
+Note: The video above shows a unicorn, but the technique is the same for all of my patterns.

 Step 2 – Insert your needle through the back opening of the head and sew between the two spots where you’ll be placing your safety eyes (marked with your color 1 stitch markers).